spinkube/documentation/content/en/docs/spin-operator/tutorials/running-locally.md

 ```

-Using the `NAME` from above, run the following `kubectl` command to listen on port 8083 locally and
+In a fresh terminal, using the `NAME` from above, run the following `kubectl` command to listen on port 8083 locally and
 forward to port 80 in the pod:

 ```console